dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Family:*  [config]
      | *Default:*

-   FCST_TILE_PREFIX
+   [DEPRECATED] FCST_TILE_PREFIX
+     Please use FCST_EXTRACT_TILES_PREFIX instead.
 Prefix for forecast tile files.
 Used to create filename of intermediate files that are created while performing a series analysis.

      | *Used by:*  ExtractTiles, SeriesByLead
      | *Family:* [regex_pattern]
      | *Default:*  Varies

-   FCST_TILE_REGEX
+   [DEPRECATED] FCST_TILE_REGEX
+     No longer used.
 Regular expression for forecast input files that are in GRIB2.

      | *Used by:*  SeriesByInit, SeriesByLead
+     | *Family:*  [regex_pattern]
+     | *Default:*  Varies

+   FCST_EXTRACT_TILES_PREFIX
+     Prefix for forecast tile files.
+Used to create filename of intermediate files that are created while performing a series analysis.

+     | *Used by:*  ExtractTiles, SeriesByLead
      | *Family:* [regex_pattern]
      | *Default:*  Varies

    [DEPRECATED] FCST_VAR